ethantr/anu-class-manager/README.md

 # anu-class-manager

 ANU Class Manager is a Python application for scraping and managing class information for Australian National University (ANU) courses.
+The original purpose was to have a simple command for easy and quick access of class information for enrollment.

 ## Features